 The PNC Park food menu doesn’t quite reflect the culinary city delights like, say, Progressive Field in Cleveland does.
 But there’s more than ample choices to sample local food favorites at the home of the Pittsburgh Pirates.

-Below I’ve listed seven of the best PNC Park food choices, including some new menu items for 2023.
+Below I’ve listed seven of the best PNC Park food choices, including some new menu items.
 This by no means covers the varied menu at this classic ballpark, but if you’re looking for some great Pittsburgh eats, this should help.

 First though, a quick word from our sponsor:

 PNC Park Food Tip #1: The Primanti Brothers Sandwich.
 The Primanti Bros. sandwich is as iconic Pittsburgh as it gets.
 At their PNC Park concession stand, you have a choice of steak, capicola or roast beef, covered with cheese and on airy Italian bread.
 But rather than put your French fries and cole slaw on the side, they just pile the stuff into the sandwich.
 Yes!

 On the Primanti Bros. website, they tell the story about how this sandwich style came about, including how the eatery became popular with truckers who could eat with one hand and steer with the other.